AvnerCohen/restful-client/README.md

 * use_jynx - Remove the integrated jynx-service protection (default: false)
 * report_method - proc to be executed in the case of error
 * env_name - environment name (production|staging|development etc..)
-* config_folder - path to the configuration folder of the restfull_services.yml file.
+* config_folder - path to the configuration folder of the restful_services.yml file.
 * user_agent - user agent... duh! (users_service|mobile_service|etc..)
-* legacy_postfix - Legacy version accessed the restfull_services.yml with an additional postfix in the yaml.
+* legacy_postfix - Legacy version accessed the restful_services.yml with an additional postfix in the yaml.

 ## Usage

 In your environment initializer:

 <pre>
-      RestfullClient.configure do |config|
+      RestfulClient.configure do |config|
         config.env_name = Rails.env
         config.config_folder = "config"
       end
 </pre>

-When an error occurs, restfull client will report it, as part of the configuration, you an provide it with a reporting hook service, such as graylog or airbrake or whatever you want.
+When an error occurs, restful client will report it, as part of the configuration, you an provide it with a reporting hook service, such as graylog or airbrake or whatever you want.

 Data from the report_method will be reported as ```func(klass_name, message, Exception)```